near/NEPs/specs/Standards/ContractMetadata.md

 ## Motivation

 There is no trivial way of finding the source code or author of a deployed smart contract.
-By having a standard that outlines how to view the source code of an abitrary smart contract, an environment of openness and collaboration is created.
+By having a standard that outlines how to view the source code of an arbitrary smart contract, an environment of openness and collaboration is created.

 The initial discussion can be found [here](https://github.com/near/NEPs/discussions/329).